 - Investment return will be presented net of external and direct internal investment expenses on the statement of activities.
 The requirement to disclose investment expenses that have been netted is eliminated.

 - Independent schools will continue to have the flexibility to choose between the direct and indirect method of reporting cash flows.
 The requirement to use the direct method for cash flows in the April 2015 exposure draft has been excluded from the final standard.

 The Accounting Standard Update will take effect for fiscal years beginning in 2018.
 In other words, this update will affect financial statements for the years ending December 31, 2018, and June 30, 2019.
 Early application is permitted.
 For a full list of Accounting Standards Updates and final documents, please visit the FASB website.

-To view a easy one sheet of the changes, click Summary of Changes to Not-For-Profit Financial Statements Accounting Standards Update.
+To view a easy one sheet of the changes, click here for a Summary of Changes to Not-for-Profit Financial Statements.

 Get ready, because by subscribing to our email insights, you'll be among the first to hear from our experts about key issues directly impacting your privately held business or not-for-profit.